armadillabs/GemJava/README.md

 To minimize boilerplate related to data access, logging and other common patterns, I've also prolifically applied [lombok](https://projectlombok.org/) annotations when appropriate.

+# Abstractions

+[Philsophers]() represent client nodes that contend for system resources.
+[Waiter]() is the arbitrator that ensure the "missing 1 fork" race condition doesn't happen.
+[Forks]() is the contended resource.
+[Table]() describe the structure and relationship between philosophers and their forks.

 # Building and running it

 The build and runtime are all mechanized via [Gradle](www.gradle.org).
 To run the sample application, checkout the repo: